 The Gelfand STEM Center refers schools or districts interested in developing a strategic plan to the Smithsonian Science Education Center (SSEC).
 The SSEC’s LASER model has been validated in both small scale studies with single schools as well as large scale studies with districts in excess of 200,000 students.
 Center staff, working through the SSEC, have facilitated plans with schools and districts in New Mexico, North Carolina, Maryland, Tennessee, and northeast Ohio as part of the SSEC Strategic Planning Institute.

 For more information and pricing, contact firstname.lastname@example.org or call (216) 368-5289.

 Teacher Professional Development

 Gelfand STEM Center teacher professional development programs are the result of collaboration between the Center, school and district teachers and administrators, university faculty, and community partners.
 While each program is customized to the specific needs of the school or district, they are all intensive, hands-on, inquiry based, and rooted in best practices in STEM education.
 Many of the programs shown below were developed with funding from the National Science Foundation (NSF), Abington Foundation, Martha Holden Jennings Foundation, Ohio Department of Education, Ohio Environmental Education Fund, and private donors.

-For further information on any of the programs listed below or to discuss a professional development need for your school or district, contact email@example.com or call (216) 368-5289.
+For further information on any of the programs listed above or to discuss a professional development need for your school or district, contact email@example.com or call (216) 368-5289.

 The Center mobilizes the expertise of think[box] staff and other university resources to provide guidance to schools developing digital fabrication, maker, or laboratory spaces.